ONSdigital/csvcubed/csvcubed/csvcubed/models/cube/qb/README.md

 ### The Works

-More thorough validations, including some checks on the cube's structure as a whole, as well as validation of models against the data present can be performed with the following:
+More thorough validations, including some checks on the cube's structure as a whole, as well as the validation of models against the data present can be performed with the following:

 ```python
 from csvcubed.models.cube import *